laurentkeller/anttrackingUNIL/README.txt

 4. Compile
 make

-5. Optinally, but recommended if trk-vid-overlay needs to be compiled lateron, install the headers sudo make install
+5. Optinally, but recommended if trk-vid-overlay needs to be compiled later on, install the headers and "atrkutil" library sudo make install

 6. The executables can be found in anttrackingUNIL/build, for usge instructions type for example: